zlatazivanovic/football-rules-explained-interactively/README.md

 - **Can a match end without kickoff?**
   No, a proper kickoff is required to start the match.
+-  **What is the offside rule in football?**
+  A player is in an offside position if they are nearer to the opponent's goal line than both the ball and the second-last defender when the ball is played to them.
+Being offside is penalized only when the player actively participates in play.

+- **When is a corner kick awarded?**
+  A corner kick is awarded when the ball crosses the goal line (excluding the goal) last touched by a defending player.
+The attacking team takes the kick from the nearest corner.

+- **When is a penalty kick given?**
+  A penalty kick is awarded when a player commits a direct free kick offense inside their own penalty area.
+The kick is taken from the penalty mark, with only the goalkeeper defending.

+- **What does a yellow card mean?**
+  A yellow card is a caution issued by the referee for unsporting behavior, dissent, or repeated rule infringements.
+Two yellow cards in a match result in a red card.

+- **How many substitutions are allowed in a match?**
+  Typically, teams are allowed up to 5 substitutions in competitive matches, but this can vary depending on competition rules.

+- **What constitutes a handball foul?**
+  A handball occurs when a player deliberately handles the ball with their hand or arm.
+Accidental contact is usually not penalized unless it leads to a goal or scoring opportunity.

 ## Why This App